Facts to know before your holiday to Australia

 The Australian currency is decimal, with the dollar as the basic unit.
 Notes come in 100, 50, 20, 10 and 5 dollar denominations, whilst coins come in 2 and 1 dollar denominations and 50, 20, 10 and 5 cent denominations.

 If you need the police, ambulance or fire services, the emergency number is 000.
 Electrical Power Points The electrical current in Australia is 220-240 volts, AC 50Hz.
-The Australian three-pin power outlet is different from some other countries so you may need an adaptor.
+The Australian three-pin power outlet is different from some other countries so you may need an adaptor when taking a holiday to Australia.

 Australia’s country code is 61.
 Local calls from public payphones are untimed and charged at 50 cents.
 Mobile, long distance and overseas calls are usually timed.
 Mobile (cell) phone network coverage is available across Australia however may be limited in some remote areas.